- The Exception Access Violation error on Windows 10 prevents you from running certain apps.

 Once you add the desired application to the exclusion list, check if the problem is resolved.

 - Open Control Panel.

-- Go to User Accounts > User Accounts and choose Change User Account Control settings.
+- Go to User Accounts, select User Accounts and choose Change User Account Control settings.

 - Try installing Java or try running Java applets.

-- Open AppData folder.
-You can open it by pressing Windows Key + R and typing %appdata% in the Run dialog.
-After typing %appdata%, press Enter or click OK to open AppData folder.
+- Press Windows Key + R, type %appdata% in the Run dialog, and press Enter or click OK to open the AppData folder.